 Theodio is a journey

-I don’t qualify as an expert on classic theology.
-But as I explore these rich resources for the first time, I’m asking readers and visitors to join me on my journey.
-My hope is that, as we learn together, Theodio will become a premier destination for those who love these old books and desire to encounter them within rich community.
+I’m not an expert on classic theology.
+But as I explore these rich resources for the first time, I’m asking you to join me on my journey.
+My hope is that, as we learn together, Theodio will become your premier destination for encountering classic theology in rich community.

 Dan Kassis is a solo entrepreneur, content marketer, writer and editor living with his family in Middle Tennessee.
 His career in web content management began in 1999 and has included work in the publishing, automotive, and healthcare industries.